 The Veterinary Team

-surgeon and resident veterinary nurse.
-Our veterinary team also has an intern, a team of between 1 and 3 volunteers, and seasonal Visiting Vets (present between April and October), to help her take care of our patients.
+includes a veterinary surgeon and a veterinary nurse, an intern, and a team of one to three volunteers.
+We also have seasonal veterinary surgeons training with us (present between April and October) to help her take care of our patients.

 The laboratory allows us to culture bacteria and perform antibiotic sensitivity testing as well as analyse tissue and blood under the microscope in order to administer more targeted treatments for our patients.